annalovelace3/Portfolio/README.md

-# annalovelace3.github.io
+# Portfolio

-##synopsis

-My portfolio page

-##Motivation

-A landing page to showcase my work and who I am

-##Contributions
+HTML and CSS Project for Epicodus

+Created by Anna Lovelace

+##Description

+My portfolio page containing links to my projects, information regarding my education and employment history and insight into some of my hobbies and interests!

+#Technologies Used
+HTML and CSS

+##Legal

-Anna Lovelace
+Copyright (c) 2016 Anna Lovelace
+This website is licensed under the MIT license.